ALSETLab/cim2modelica/docs/developers_guide.md

    a.
 Name of the package to store the JAVAX class, e.g.: _cim.map.openipsl.controls.es_ (in case of the mapping of a new excitation system component)

    b.
-Relative path with the name of the mapping schema file, e.g., _./res/map/openipsl/controls/es/cim\_openipsl\_sexs.xsd_
+Relative path with the name of the mapping schema file, e.g. _./res/map/openipsl/controls/es/cim\_openipsl\_sexs.xsd_

 2. Second option is to use the JAXB tool, **XJC**, in the command line.
 The XJC executable will generate an additional external package, in the folder you have executed the XJC command, with the generated classes.
 They need to be included into the tool class structure manually.

 **3. Modify the code from the generated JAVAX classes**

 After the execution of the XJC tool three JAVAX classes are created: _SEXSMap.java_ (following the example of the mapping of the excitation system), _AttributeMap.java_ and _ObjectFactory.java_.
 Because most of the mapping rules share the same parameters, the package _cim2modelica.cim.map_ contains and abstract class _ComponentMap.java_ that contains the general attributes and the _getters/setters_ methods.
 To adapt the generated classes to the Mapping Meta-Model structure of the project, follow these steps.